Ezequiel Duran Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.02).
+- The Brewers' 4.05 team ERA ranks 12th across all MLB pitching staffs.

-- Woodruff (2-1 with a 1.99 ERA and 26 strikeouts in 22 2/3 innings pitched) makes the start for the Brewers, his fifth of the season.
+- Peralta aims for his 10th win when he makes the start for the Brewers, his 24th of the season.
+He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.

-- His last time out was on Saturday against the Chicago White Sox, when the righty tossed 6 1/3 innings, surrendering two earned runs while giving up four hits.
+- The righty's most recent appearance was on Sunday against the Chicago White Sox, when he went six scoreless innings while allowing four hits.

-- In four games this season, the 30-year-old has amassed an ERA of 1.99, with 10.3 strikeouts per nine innings.
-Opponents are batting .188 against him.

 © 2023 Data Skrive.
 All rights reserved.